tarwn/lessthandot-hugo/blogs/content/posts/2013-01-13-setting-up-sql-server-database.md

 Make sure to check SSL and that the port number is 587

-Now that it is all done, let&#8217;s send a test email
+Now that it is all done, let's send a test email

 You might have to restart SQL Agent for Database Mail to start working, so do that first.